 Get to the point and be brief is a must.
 Users won’t bother if there is too much copy.
 Say half as much as you would write if it were on paper.
 Even less if possible.

 Check spelling & grammar.

 Having spelling and/or grammar mistakes is a complete turnoff.
 No one will trust you and inspiring trust on the net is of prime importance.

 Don’t try to be clever – it won’t work!
 Sub-headings need to be descriptive and make sense.
 Do use them to break the text; it will help the user to see what it is about and which bit might be of interest to them and jump straight to it.
 Be logical, though.

 Use Bold so that a user can spot them as they scan the page.
 Make sure that the bold bits make sense out of context, though.
 Do not use capitals.
 It is perceived as shouting, therefore possibly rude.

 Same as the bold text.
 They need to stand out and make sense out of context.
 It’s also good for SEO to use descriptive links.
 Always be consistent with links.
 Make sure they are formatted the same throughout.

 Use bulleted lists

 A favourite.
-Lists are really easy to scan through, they are engaging and easy to understand.
+Lists are effortless to scan through; they are engaging and easy to understand.
 Vertical reading is also much quicker than horizontal reading.

-Note that SEO (Search Engine Optimisation) needs to be taken into consideration when writing the copy and that if you decide to use a copywriter, be careful and choose wisely.
+Note that SEO (Search Engine Optimisation) needs to be considered when writing the copy and that if you decide to use a copywriter, be careful and choose wisely.
 A lot of copywriters claim to be web / SEO copywriters, but only a few really are.